raphaelquintao/QRoute/README.md

     echo json_encode($r);
 });

-// Set base url of the main router file,
-// remove if you route file in on root diretory QRoute::BaseURL('/test/QRoute');
+// Set base url of the main router file, remove if you route file in on root diretory.
+// In that case the index.php is under http://mysite.com/test/QRoute
+QRoute::BaseURL('/test/QRoute');